UCSF Patient and Family-Centered Care Research Center (PFCC-RC)

 Our current studies include:

-• The Learning from Families (LFF) Study Series: In collaboration with Ronald McDonald House®, the LFF1 study describes the key child, caregiver, and family characteristics and social drivers of health prior to a child’s hospitalization, as well as caregiver experiences of family-centered care and support services used by families at Ronald McDonald Houses in 15 countries.
+• The Learning from Families (LFF) Study Series: In collaboration with Ronald McDonald House®, the LFF1 study describes the key child, caregiver, and family characteristics and social drivers of health prior to a child’s hospitalization, as well as caregiver experiences of family-centered care and support services used by families at Ronald McDonald House programs in 15 countries.
 LFF2 extends the research to more countries.
 LFF Longitudinal describes child health, social drivers of health, and caregiver experiences of families 1-3 years after participation in LFF1.

-• Hospital Leader Views on the Family-Centeredness of Pediatric Care: In collaboration with Ronald McDonald House® and the Institute for Patient- and Family-Centered Care (IPFCC), we conducted a global survey of hospital leaders’ views on FCC culture, policies, and practices in healthcare organizations serving children and provided preliminary validation of the Family-Centered Care Hospital Policies and Practices Scale (FCC-HPPS).
+• Hospital Leader Views on the Family-Centeredness of Pediatric Care: In collaboration with Ronald McDonald House and the Institute for Patient- and Family-Centered Care (IPFCC), we conducted a global survey of hospital leaders’ views on FCC culture, policies, and practices in healthcare organizations serving children and provided preliminary validation of the Family-Centered Care Hospital Policies and Practices Scale (FCC-HPPS).

 • Learning about Care and Support for Families of Hospitalized Children: In partnership with Ronald McDonald House of the Philadelphia Region®, the University of Pennsylvania School of Nursing, and the Children’s Hospital of Philadelphia, we are exploring the use of natural language processing and medical record data to better understand the characteristics, needs, and services for families of hospitalized children, and will then embark on testing new co-designed support services for families.